NetOpWibby/DSGN/_posts/2013-12-17-the-holy-grail-of-color-capture.md

 I have wanted something like this since I was eight years old.

 As a kid, I was outside often, enjoying the beautiful colors and sounds of nature.
 I lived in Clarksville, Tennessee and I remember the autumn foliage fondly.
 It was <em>beautiful</em>.
-When I wasn't playing outside, I imagined being in the worlds I was exploring through fiction.
+When I wasn&rsquo;t playing outside, I imagined being in the worlds I was exploring through fiction.

 I also loved to paint, draw, &amp;c.
 I remember mixing paint to try and get the <strong>exact</strong> shade of green I observed on a leaf, or the perfect brown for bark and pinecones.
 Of course, I never got there.
-Why wasn't there a device that could accurately give me a color found in nature?
+Why wasn&rsquo;t there a device that could accurately give me a color found in nature?
 Even today, it is not super easy to find the perfect orange or brown in Photoshop.

-Enter <a href="http://www.kickstarter.com/projects/657220568/swatchmate-color-capturing-cube">SwatchMate's Color Capturing Cube</a>!
+Enter <a href="http://www.kickstarter.com/projects/657220568/swatchmate-color-capturing-cube">SwatchMate&rsquo;s Color Capturing Cube</a>!

 <div class="video-container">
 	<iframe src="http://www.kickstarter.com/projects/657220568/swatchmate-color-capturing-cube/widget/video.html"></iframe>